Running a Mail Server

 You can also set multiple MX records with different priorities for the same domain.
 This creates fallback mail servers for your domain in case the first one on the list is down.
 Lower numbers have a higher priority.

-If you use Linode’s DNS Manager, point your MX records to a target domain or subdomain that resolves to your Linode.
-Make sure that domain or subdomain has an A record that points to the correct IP address.
+When using Linode’s DNS Manager, point your MX records to your Linode mail server’s FQDN.
+Make sure that your Linode mail server’s domain or subdomain has a corresponding A record that points to the correct IP address.

 SPF records help establish the legitimacy of your mail server and reduce the chances of spoofing, which occurs when someone fakes the headers of an email to make it look like it’s coming from your domain, even though it didn’t.
 Spammers may try to do this to get around spam filters.